Meat eating horses of Antarctica. Shackleton's ponies antarctica

 Also on the German Filchner expedition one of the horses, Stasi, happily ate dried fish and raw seal-meat.
 Towards the opposite side of the Earth in the Arctic some horses were also known to have eaten Polar Bear meat

-I don’t know why the horses developed a liking for meat, perhaps the taste was covered by the other ingredients in the Maujee ration though that doesn’t explain the other horses that had no Maujee but ate blubber, seal or polar bear meat, and fish.
+I don’t know why the horses developed a liking for meat, perhaps the taste was covered by the other ingredients in the Maujee ration.
+Though that doesn’t explain the other horses that had no Maujee but ate blubber, seal or polar bear meat, and fish.

 Some suggest that extreme cold leads to a craving for fat and protein in horses but I’m not convinced.
 Hopefully the mystery will be solved one day.